New HDB Flat Classifications and Rules - Standard, Plus, Prime

 • Can only resell to Singaporeans after MOP, limiting the pool of buyers.

-If you have any questions about HDB flats or the Singapore's property market, please WhatsApp Me.
+If you have any questions about HDB flats or Singapore's property market, please WhatsApp Me.

 Posted in Property Regulations, Property Resources.